reymond-group/map4/README.md

 Or import the MAP4Calculator class in your python file (see `test.py`)

+### Please note that the similarity/dissimilarity between two MinHashed fingerprints cannot be assessed with "standard" Jaccard, Manhattan, or Cosine functions.
+Due to MinHashing, the order of the features matters and the distance cannot be calculated "feature-wise".
+There is a well written blog post that explains it: https://aksakalli.github.io/2016/03/01/jaccard-similarity-with-minhash.html.
+Therefore, a custom kernel/loss function needs to be implemented for machine learning applications of MAP4 (e.g. using the distance function found in the test.py script).

 # MAP4 - Similarity Search of ChEMBL, Human Metabolome, and SwissProt